-Sadly, 2023 brought new obstacles for organisations dedicated to peacebuilding in Kosovo and Serbia.
+Sadly, 2023 brought new obstacles for organisations dedicated to peace-building in Kosovo and Serbia.
 Escalating tensions between the two countries made it increasingly difficult for Kvinna till Kvinna's partner organisations to operate effectively, as advocating for peace is often hindered and considered unpatriotric.
 This can also pose significant risks to those working to build bridges across conflict boundaries.
 Providing safe spaces for women activists and peacebuilders to connect has therefore become more important.

-YOUTH, PEACE, AND SECURITY IN THE SOUTH CAUCASUS
+YOUTH, PEACE, AND SECURITY IN THE SOUTH CAUCASUS Kvinna till Kvinna's South Caucasus team a Youth Peace, and Security meeting, bri

 Kvinna till Kvinna's South Caucasus team held a Youth, Peace, and Security meeting, bringing together women from across the region for an intergenerational dialogue.
 Propaganda and misleading nationalist news fuel conflicts and tensions in the area.
 But Gen Z outpaces traditional authoritarians: it has created its own Signal group to communicate and be able to swiftly verify news across borders.
 Insights from the Youth, Peace, and Security initiative in the South Caucasus have been included in a dedicated policy brief.

-The brief serves as a comprehensive resource that encapsulates the knowledge and experiences of the young women involved Petra Tötterman Andorff, Secretary-General, Kvinna till Kvinna.
+The brief serves as a comprehensive resource that encapsulates the knowledge and experiences of the young women involved.